jjhenn/seed_cold_tolerance/README.md

 There is also one data file: "col_dates.csv", which contains the field collection dates from the field experiment.

-All other data used here are archived with the Environmental Data Initiative here: DOI
+All other data used here are archived with the Environmental Data Initiative here: https://doi.org/10.6073/pasta/e84a56f6aca6775b626bcbdc5f222842